DWI / DWAI / OUI / DUI Defense in Westchester County, NY

 Get Help from a Westchester County DWI Criminal Defense Lawyer

-Have you been arrested and charged for drunk driving in Westchester, Dutchess, Orange, Rockland, Bronx or Putnam County, New York?
+Have you been arrested for drunk driving in Westchester County or a surrounding area?
 If you have been charged with DWI/DUI or DWAI, you are facing serious penalties that can impact your life for years.
-Having a proven Westchester County DWI defense lawyer may dramatically reduce the probability that you will face such serious consequences.
-The DWI defense attorneys at Riebling, Proto & Sachs, LLP will provide you with a personalized legal defense and vigorously defend and protect your rights.
+We will protect your driver's license and insurance rates.
+Having a proven DWI defense lawyer on your side will dramatically reduce the probability that you will face serious legal consequences such as jail time, probation and/or the loss of your driver's license.
+The DWI attorneys at Riebling, Proto & Sachs, LLP will provide you with a personalized legal defense to vigorously defend and protect your rights.
 We will help you understand the drunk driving license implications throughout the pendency of your case and what effect a DWI conviction will have on your

 Understanding the DWI / DWAI Laws in Westchester, New York

-- In Westchester County and under New York State DWI Laws, a person who is operating a motor vehicle with a blood alcohol concentration (BAC) of .08 or above can be arrested and charged with the misdemeanor crime of driving while intoxicated, which is commonly known as "DWI."
-If you were already convicted of a DWI in the last ten years prior to your new DWI charge, you may even be charged with a felony.
+- Under New York State DWI Laws, a person who is operating a motor vehicle with a blood alcohol concentration (BAC) of .08 or above can be arrested and charged with the misdemeanor crime of driving while intoxicated, which is commonly known as "DWI."
+If you were convicted of a DWI in the last ten years prior to your new DWI charge, you may even be charged with a felony.

-- Any DWI charge in Westchester County, whether it's a misdemeanor or felony carries severe consequences, including license suspensions and/or revocation.
-If you are charged with a DWI misdemeanor in Westchester County, NY you will be facing up to one year in the county jail or three years' probation, a hefty fine and an ignition interlock device.
-If you are charged with a felony you will be facing state prison time or five years' probation, a hefty fine and an ignition interlock device.
+- All DWI charges carry severe consequences, including license suspensions and/or revocation.
+If you are charged with a misdemeanor DWI, you will be facing up to one year in county jail or three years' probation, fines and an ignition interlock device.
+If charged with a felony, you could be facing state prison time or five years' probation, fines and an ignition interlock device.

-- In some instances, drivers in Westchester, NY are charged with driving while ability impaired by alcohol which is commonly referred to as "DWAI."
-This drunk driving charge is not a criminal charge and applies to individuals who are operating a motor vehicle with a blood alcohol concentration that is between .05 and .07.
+- Driving while ability impaired by alcohol is commonly referred to as "DWAI."
+This drunk driving charge is not a criminal charge and applies to individuals who are operating a motor vehicle with a blood alcohol concentration that is between .05% and .07%.
 Although the charge is not criminal, DWAI penalties can include a $300 - $500 fine, up to 15 days in jail, or both.

-- A DWAI charge can also apply to a person who is operating a motor vehicle whose ability to operate the motor vehicle is impaired by drugs.
-Depending on the circumstances this charge can be either a misdemeanor or felony.
+- DWAI charges can also apply to any person who is operating a motor vehicle while their ability to operate the motor vehicle has been impaired by drugs.
+Depending on the circumstances of the arrest, this charge can either be prosecuted as a misdemeanor or felony offense in New York.